snonux/gemtexter/README.md

 All that needs to be done is to create a new file in `./gemtext/gemfeed/YYYY-MM-DD-article-title-dash-separated.gmi`, whereas `YYYY-MM-DD` defines the publishing date of the blog post.

 A subsequent `./gemtexter --generate` will then detect the new post and link it from `$BASE_CONTENT_DIR/gemtext/gemfeed/index.gmi`, link it from the main index `$BASE_CONTENT_DIR/gemtext/index.gmi`, and also add it to the Atom feed at `$BASE_CONTENT_DIR/gemtext/gemfeed/atom.xml`.
-The first level 1 Gemtext title (e.g. `# Title`) will be the displayed link name. `YYYY-MM-DD` will be the publishing date.
+The first level 1 Gemtext title (e.g. `# Title`) will be the displayed link name.
+By default, the last modification time of the Gemtext file will be the publishing date.
 Various other settings, such as Author, come from the `gemtexter.conf` configuration file.

 Once all of that is done, the `gemtexter` script will convert the new post (plus all the indices and the Atom feed) to the other formats, too (e.g. HTML, Markdown).